Stella41603/2024-US-Election-Forecast/README.md

-# Predicting Percentage Support for Kamala Harris in the Upcoming U.S. Election
+# Predicting Percentage Support for Kamala Harris in the 2024 U.S. Election

 ## Overview

-This repository serves as a foundation for analyzing polling data related to a project on predicting percentage support for Kamala Harris in the upcoming U.S. election in November 2024.
-While not every aspect will be necessary for every analysis, you should feel free to modify or remove components that are not relevant to your specific project.
+This repository is dedicated to predicting percentage support for Kamala Harris in the November 2024 U.S. election.
+Using polling data from publicly available sources, the project involves data collection, cleaning, model building, and analysis to forecast support trends.
+The repository includes simulated and real polling data, scripts for data processing, fitted models, and a detailed paper documenting the methodology and findings.
+By continuously updating as new polling data emerges, this project provides a flexible framework for tracking and predicting changes in public opinion leading up to the election.

 ## File Structure